MUYUTwilighter/croparia-if-docs/docs/play/begin.md

 If there's any changes done to the crop definitions in the future, you need to repeat the above steps to make sure the changes take effect.

+#### b.
+Update from Croparia

+Croparia IF is still growing and improving.
+If you are updating from Croparia, there might be some breaking changes that cause this issue.
+Please try the following steps:

+1. Back up your world, config file (`${game}/config/croparia.json`) and some generated files (`${game}/croparia` by default).
+2. Delete the config file and generated files mentioned above.
+3. Start the game, create a new world and enter it.
+Wait for a while to let croparia generate the datapack.

 If the issue persists, please report it on the [GitHub Issues Page](https://github.com/MUYUTwilighter/croparia-if/issues).